polishchuk-tatyana/GPS-coordinates-calculator/README.md

 * User can set points in form by click on the google maps.
 * User can click button Reset to clear data and input new data.

-What tools was used to create the application
+What tools were used to create the application
 -----------------------------------

 The application back-end is written in the `JavaScript` language on the `Node.js` and `React` for creating web-application.
 Page layout was used `JavaScript (React), CSS, HTML` using `Materialize` frameworks.